 Now I just need to remember, everything in moderation.
 Just because Bob’s Red Mill Paleo Baking Flour is Low Carb, doesn’t mean I can wolf down the entire pizza in one sitting. 😉 #ThisGirlLovesToEat

 The instruction guides that come with most appliances are brief and don’t give the precise times to cook the wide variety foods that people prepare.
-I found a pretty handy time guide that covers most everyday cooking situations.
+I found a pretty handy time guide that covers most everyday cooking situations when I’m using my Dash Air Fryer.

 When all else fails I head to Google and use the search term: Air frying time for… whatever food I’m trying to cook. #ThisGirlLovesToEat